0xPolygonMiden/miden-client/README.md

 ## Overview

-The Miden client currently consists of three components:
+The Miden client currently consists of two components:

 - `miden-client` library, which can be used by other project to programmatically interact with the Miden rollup.
 - `miden` binary which is a wrapper around the library exposing its functionality via a simple command-line interface (CLI).
-- `integration` binary which is a binary used to run integration tests.

 The client's main responsibility is to maintain a partial view of the blockchain which allows for locally executing and proving transactions.
 It keeps a local store of various entities that periodically get updated by communicating with the node.